 How old are you?
 How old are your kids?
 Where do you live?
 Are you single?

-I am 31, my daughters are 7 and 8 years old, I am not single anymore, my partner is Travis Longmore.
+I am 31, my daughters are 7 and 8 years old, I am not available.
 We live in Melbourne and love it here.

 How are you so positive all the time?

 I’m not all the time, I know I come across that way and have even had Uber drivers ask me how I’m so smiley.
 I like to smile, laugh, joke, muck around.
 I come across quite professional online whereas in real life I am down to earth.
 I don’t want to spend my days dwelling on the bad things.
 Life should be fulfilling and fun.

 I aim to do a couple of things in every situation if I am upset by something: